 Here's what the cards have in common:

-Besides the welcome bonus, all three cards have the same 2X earning rate on Southwest and Rapid Rewards hotel and car rental purchases and commuting and transit purchases.
+Besides the welcome bonus, all three cards earn 2X-3X points on Southwest and Rapid Rewards hotel and car rental purchases and commuting and transit purchases.

 You'll also receive bonus points on every anniversary of your account opening, but this number varies based on the type of card you have.
 Every year, you'll receive 3,000 points with the Southwest Rapid Rewards® Plus Credit Card, 6,000 points with the Southwest Rapid Rewards® Premier Credit Card and 7,500 points with the Southwest Rapid Rewards® Priority Credit Card.

 Chase offers a number of travel and consumer protections that will come with each card.
 You'll be covered with extended purchase warranties to trip and auto rental insurance, saving yourself from any problems you may experience down the road.

 For those primarily interested in the large sign-up bonus, the Southwest Rapid Rewards® Plus Credit Card is for you.
 The $69 annual fee card doesn't offer much else for a traveler's card — only the Southwest Rapid Rewards® Premier Credit Card and Southwest Rapid Rewards® Priority Credit Card waive foreign transaction fees.

 If you're interested in landing A-List status, the latter two cards will also help you expedite this process.
 With either card, you can earn 1,500 tier qualifying points per $10,000 spent (for a maximum of 15,000 points per year).
 Keep in mind that A-List status members must earn 35,000 tier qualifying points or 25 flight segments per calendar year.
 These are the benefits of A-List status: